Redshift Data Warehouse Architecture Explained

 Breaking Down the Redshift Cluster Components

-- The leader node is Redshift’s ‘brain’ and manages communications with external client programs as well as the internal communication between compute nodes.
+- The leader node is Redshift’s ‘brain’ and manages communications with external client programs.
+It also manages the internal communication between compute nodes.
 When a query is made, the leader node will parse it, compile the code and create an execution plan.

 - Compute nodes provide the ‘muscle’ – the physical resources required to perform the requested database operation.
 This is also where the data is actually stored.
 Each compute node has dedicated CPU, RAM and storage, and these differ according to the node type.